neilthaker07/cmpe202-irobot/WEEK_5_MEETING.md

 ### What did the team do the past week?

 Aditya: Implement five patterns for stage one with many different objects and styles which will render dynamically.

-Afreen:
+Afreen: Implement breakout patterns for different stages.

 Neil: Integrated slider functionality with all other functionalities of a game.
 Implemented slider size change dynamically as oject hits it and its type.